31 Beautiful Flowers That Will Bloom All Season Long

 These cheery and bright golden-colored flowers are easy to grow and bloom from spring until frost.
 Cutting dead flowers helps them to rejuvenate, and blooms will be plentiful.

 These are a gardener’s choice to plant around vegetable gardens as they are a natural pest deterrent.
-They do, however, attract bees, butterflies, and other pollinators.
-The Marigold blooms are edible and are a colorful addition to salads, and the petals make a bright yellow dye.
+They also attract bees, butterflies, and other pollinators.
+Marigold blooms are edible and are a colorful addition to salads, and the petals make a bright yellow dye.

 Nasturtium